-The targeted goals of the Strategic Long Range Plan were successfully implemented thanks to KCPL's educated, skilled workers who possess high levels of technical competency and the ability to perform multiple tasks.
+The long range plan, funded by a grant from the Maryland State Library was revised and reviewed and approved in November 2019.
+This plan will be implemented with the support of KCPL's educated, skilled workers who possess high levels of technical competency and the ability to perform multiple tasks.
 Retention of this staff and any necessary replacements with similarly highly qualified librarians is vital to the continuation of consistent and competent customer service and training that, in turn, benefits all Kent County citizens.